Re-Alloc/Re-Alloc/README.md

 - I'd rather being hated for what I truly am and like that being loved for what I not truly am and like
 - I also like doing calisthenics, reading and going fo a walk
-- I like videogames (Persona 3 Reload is one of my favorites)
+- I like videogames (Persona 3 is one of my favorites)

 <br clear="right">